neutral logistics - Logistics & Transportation Web Platform

 Hey, hey

 Another screen for a project I worked on a while ago.
 A dashboard for a logistics and transportation company.
-This is the clients’ area.
 More screens to come in the future since this was a pretty huge project.

 Make sure to follow me in order to stay updated with my work.